deschman/reportio/README.md

     rep.run(False)

 ##Logging
-**reporting** has robust logging functionality.
+**reportio** has robust logging functionality.
 Refer to your config to find the filepaths for the output and logs.
 The console will also display this information, as well as the filepath to your report in an Excel file.
 If you run multiple queries in one report, your workbook will have a tab for each query.